The Blue Business® Plus Credit Card from American Express review: A sturdy middle ground for small businesses and startups

 If you need to make a large purchase higher than your Amex Blue Business Plus credit limit, you can with expanded buying power.
-Based on your creditworthiness, American Express may allow you to go over your credit limit to cover business expenses like equipment and inventory, but you must pay off the over-limit portion at the end of each billing statement as part of your minimum statement.
+Based on your creditworthiness, American Express may allow you to go over your credit limit to cover business expenses like equipment and inventory, but it’s not unlimited.
+It adjusts with your card use, payment history, credit record, financial resources known to American Express, and more.
+Also, you must pay off the over-limit portion at the end of each billing statement as part of your minimum statement.

 The Blue Business Plus allows you to get additional cards for your employees and set custom limits on their spending.

-The account manager feature allows you to give a trusted assistant access so they can monitor your finances for you.
+The account manager feature allows you to give a trusted assistant access to your accounts so they can monitor your finances for you.